simongui/simongui.github.io/distributed-systems/crdt.md

 ## Implementations
 Carlos Baquero has a C++ implementation of these [on GitHub](https://github.com/CBaquero/delta-enabled-crdts){:target="_blank"}.

 Cassandra and Riak supports distributed counters in the form of a `PNCounter` but Cassandra differs from the actual `PNCounter` material. `PNCounters` store casual history on each node in the form of `NodeId:IncrementValue` and the sum of the history from all the nodes results in the final counter value.
-Cassandra deviates from the `PNCounter` design and each node stores it's count value versions and not the actual mutation increments in the form of `Version:Count`.
+Cassandra deviates from the `PNCounter` design and each node stores the versions of count values and not the actual mutation increments in the form of `Version:Count` that you see in the CRDT research papers.
 Combining all the latest versions results in the counters final value.

 ## References
 [Logical clocks](http://research.microsoft.com/en-us/um/people/lamport/pubs/time-clocks.pdf){:target="_blank"}